Wuguishan Subdistrict

 Wuguishan Subdistrict (五桂山 (ng^{5}gwai^{3}saan^{1}, Wǔguìshān)) is a subdistrict of the prefecture-level city of Zhongshan, Guangdong province, China.
-It has a population of 7,400 permanent residents and more than 20,000 migrants.
+At the 2020 census, it had a population of 46,049.

 Name

 It derives its name from "Wugui Mountain" (五桂山 (Wǔguìshān)) in the district, which literally means "five osmanthus mountain" in English.
 The name of Xiangshan County, Zhongshan's old name, also derives from the mountain.

 Geography

 Situated in the southern part of Zhongshan, it borders with East District, South District, Sanxiang, Nanlang, Banfu of Zhongshan and Xiangzhou District of Zhuhai.
 It covers an area of 113 km2.